mrsi-cerl/mrsi-gatsby/src/content/coe-mcx/em.md

 ## About

-The Environmental and Munitions Center of Expertise is a Quality Assurance organization that provides mandatory document review, project technical support, training development and instruction, and guidance development for environmental and militray munition compliance and clean-up activities.
-The EM CX is a multi-disciplined, highly skilled and experienced staff who provides the highest degree of technical expertise to the Corps, Army, DoD, EPA and other Stakeholders.
+The Environmental and Munitions Center of Expertise is a Quality Assurance organization that provides mandatory document review; project technical support; training development and instruction; and guidance development for environmental and military munition compliance/clean-up activities.
+The EM CX is a multi-disciplined, highly skilled, and experienced staff who provide the highest degree of technical expertise to the Corps, Army, DoD, EPA, and other Stakeholders.

  ## Section Heading